-Our South Dakota electric utility business operates as a vertically integrated generation, transmission and distribution utility.
+Our South Dakota electric utility business, which is conducted through NWE Public Service, operates as a vertically integrated generation, transmission and distribution utility.
 We have the exclusive right to serve an area in South Dakota comprised of 25 counties.
-We provide retail electricity to more than 64,700 customers in 116 communities in South Dakota.
-In 2022, by category, residential, commercial and other sales accounted for approximately 38%, 60%, and 2%, respectively, of our South Dakota retail electric utility revenue.
+We provide retail electricity to more than 64,800 in 116 communities in South Dakota.
+In 2023, by category, residential, commercial and other sales accounted for approximately 39%, 59%, and 2%, respectively, of our South Dakota retail electric utility revenue.